arcus/education_modules/omics_orientation/omics_orientation.md

 ## What is "Omics"?

 <div class = "learnmore">
-Much of the content of this module was derived from an article by Hasin *et al.* published in the journal *Genome Biology*.
-The citation is below if you are interesting in reading more about this topic.
+Much of the content of this module, particularly regarding omics domains, was derived from an article by Hasin *et al.* published in the journal *Genome Biology*.
+The citation is below and the article is open source if you are interesting in reading more about this topic.

 <div style = "margin-left: 40px; text-indent: -40px; font-size:0.8em;">